 The concept is based on work by Dr. Ellen Leibenluft, who studies bipolar disorder at the NIMH.
 Dr. Leibenluft developed the concept of severe mood dysregulation as a condition distinct from the typical episodic manic and depressive behavior in bipolar disorder.

 It’s really important to understand whether bipolar disorder in kids is something that’s episodic, the way it is in adults, or whether there is a special form of severe irritability with explosive outbursts that is a special subtype of bipolar disorder.
 So she launched a body of work, starting in about 2000, to look at it symptomatically, longitudinally, therapeutically, and in terms of the neurocircuitry, to see if there’s a difference between children with chronic irritability and explosive outbursts and ADHD-type symptoms, versus episodic mania and depression.

-Her data at this point would suggest that they are two different issues.
-DSM-5 has been concerned with the fact that bipolar disorder has been over-diagnosed.
-So the new DMDD diagnosis will be based on Dr. Leibenluft's study of severe mood dysregulation.
+Her data would suggest that they are two different issues.
+And the psychiatrists working on the DSM-5 had been concerned with the fact that bipolar disorder has been over-diagnosed.
+So the new DMDD diagnosis is based on Dr. Leibenluft’s distinction between the two.

 Having a definition of this behavior is a positive thing.
 As a clinician who runs an inpatient service, who takes care of kids like this, it’s been extremely frustrating not being able to have something that captures the severity of these explosive outbursts.
 If we haven’t settled on a way of labeling something, we don’t have a way of really gathering a database to be able to address the important question of how to treat it.